-Poppy tea is a narcotic-based tea that is often used for pain relief, to stop diarrhea or for its psychoactive effects.
-It is brewed from the pods or seeds of a type of poppy from which opium and other refined opiates can be extracted.
-Parts of the poppy plant are regulated under the Controlled Substances Act.
-This means that these parts of the plant are included on a schedule that classifies narcotic drugs according to their potential to lead to abuse and become habit-forming.
-Generally, effects from poppy tea set in about 30 minutes after the tea is ingested and can last for up to 8 hours.
-Many people flavor the tea because it is bitter.
+Poppy tea is a narcotic-based tea often used for pain relief, stop diarrhea, or its psychoactive effects.
+It is brewed from the pods or seeds of a poppy plant where people can extract opium and other refined opiates.
+Parts of the poppy plant have some regulation under the Controlled Substances Act.
+In other words, these parts are on a schedule that classifies them as narcotic due to the potential for abuse and dependence.
+Generally, poppy tea sets affect about 30 minutes after ingestion and can last for up to 8 hours.
+Many people flavor the tea with other ingredients because its natural taste is so bitter.
 The tea can also be dried and then snorted or smoked.

 Like all narcotic pain relievers, the use of poppy tea can result in several issues, including side effects.
 However, side effects can vary from person to person and depend on factors including the amount ingested, a person’s sensitivity, and his or her level of tolerance to opiates.
 Additionally, many people experience a warming sensation shortly after drinking the tea.
 Other side effects include the following:

 The person will often also develop tolerance, physical and/or psychological dependence, and withdrawal when stopping or decreasing regular use.

 Frequent consumption of poppy tea can cause dependency and tolerance, which will lead to withdrawal.
 Dependence occurs when the body needs increasing amounts to reach the original effects.
 With daily use, dependency can develop quickly, but this varies from person to person.
 Once a person is physically dependent, poppy tea withdrawal can occur if they try to stop using abruptly or decrease their use.
 Withdrawal symptoms are often comparable to the flu but can also include psychological symptoms.
 For example, withdrawal symptoms can include cravings, anxiety, depression, vomiting, cramps, headache, and diarrhea.